flempriere/BeginToCodeWithPython/01_ProgrammingFundamentals/03_PythonProgramStructure/Chapter_03.md

 ##### [Using `sleep`](./Examples/04_Sleep/sleep.py)

-*Write an execute the following program*
+*Write and execute the following program*

 ``` python
 import time